 Funded by the Governor’s Office of Highway Safety

-- Vision, memory, strength, flexibility, and reaction time can decline as we age.
+- Understand how aging can impact your safe driving skills: Vision, memory, strength, flexibility, and reaction time can decline as we age.

 - Talk to your doctor about conditions and medications that may affect your driving.

-Be proactive about your safe driving skills:
+- Be proactive about your safe driving skills:

 - Take a certified driver safety course.

 - Attend a CarFit safety event.

 - Learn where your safe driving skills are now: